Bula, Camarines Sur: History

-The town of Bula is historically considered as one of the first four mission towns of Camarines Sur founded by the Spanish conquistadores when they set foot on the Bicol soil coming from the Visayas in 1576.
+The town of Bula is historically considered one of the first four mission towns of Camarines Sur founded by the Spanish conquistadores when they set foot on the Bicol soil coming from the Visayas in 1576.
 The other premier towns were Naga, Quipayo and Nabua.

-The Spaniards who first came to this place asked the men who were splitting bamboos about the name of the place, and since they did not understand the language, they thought that they were being asked about the name of the bamboo, and so they got the answer "Bu-la".
+The Spaniards who first came to this place asked the men who were splitting bamboo about the name of the area, and since they did not understand the language, they thought they were being asked about the name of the bamboo, so they got the answer "Bu-la."
 And so Bula became the name of the town.

-However, it was only in 1578 when the natives where Christianized, so the National Historical Commission dates back the town's history to 1578.
-From this, the town chose St. Mary Magdalene as its patron saint and celebrates its fiesta every 22nd day of July, which is the birthdate of the saint.
+However, it was only in 1578 when the natives were Christianized, so the National Historical Commission dates back the town's history to 1578.
+From this, the town chose St. Mary Magdalene as its patron saint and celebrated its fiesta every 22nd day of July, which is the birthdate of the saint.

+The original location of Bula's town proper was located in the now Barangay Ombao Polpog.
+The location had to be changed due to the town proper's isolation from other Rinconada city centers.

 Geography

-Bula is bounded on the north by the municipalities of Pili and Ocampo, on the east by the municipality of Baao, on the southeast by the Municipality of Nabua, on the south it is bounded by the Municipality of Balataan, on the southwest by Ragay Gulf, and on the west by the Municipality of Minalabac.
+Bula is bounded on the north by the municipalities of Pili and Ocampo, on the east by the municipality of Baao, on the southeast by the Municipality of Nabua, on the south it is bounded by the Municipality of Balatan, on the southwest by Ragay Gulf, and on the west by the Municipality of Minalabac.

 Barangays

 Bula is politically subdivided into 33 barangays.
+Each barangay consists of puroks and some have sitios.